toolforge/versions/README.md

 Wikimedia MediaWiki Versions
 ============================

-Display the active MediaWiki version on Wikimedia wikis based on the contents of https://noc.wikimedia.org/conf/.
+Display the active MediaWiki version for Wikimedia wikis based on the contents of https://noc.wikimedia.org/conf/.

 License